kahypar/mt-kahypar/README.md

 What is Mt-KaHyPar?
 -----------
-Mt-KaHyPar is a shared-memory direct k-way multilevel hypergraph partitioning framework for optimizing the (λ − 1)-metric.
+Mt-KaHyPar is a shared-memory multilevel hypergraph partitioning framework for optimizing the (λ − 1)-metric.
 As a multilevel algorithm, it consist of three phases: In the *coarsening phase*, the hypergraph is coarsened to obtain a hierarchy of smaller hypergraphs.
 After applying an